anjali76Codes/Prodigy-Web-development-_task01/README.md

   fixed navbar.
   colour changes on Scrolling.
   Responsive Navbar.
-  Whether you're a seasoned developer or just starting, this project provides a hands-on experience in crafting an immersive web interface. feel free to customize it according to your preferences.
+  Whether you're a seasoned developer or just starting, this task task provides a hands-on experience in crafting an immersive web interface. feel free to customize it according to your preferences.